Artisan Entrepreneurship Diploma

 Credits: 2

-Students will work on an individual basis with an instructor to develop a body of work with a defined focus.
-Each student will plan and outline--in the form of a contract--a program of targeted focus and study in consultation with approval from her/his selected instructor.
+This course provides students with the second opportunity to work on an individual basis with an instructor to develop a body of work with a defined focus.
+Students will plan and outline a program of targeted focus and study in consultation with and approval from her/his instructor.
+A contract will clearly outline personal direction and research goals, media, timelines and quantity of work and will contain goals distinct from the Studio I course.

 • VISUAL ARTS V-MAKING/2D COMPOSITION